jzxr/jzxr.github.io/README.md

 ## 7.2 Twitter - Stacked bar graph

 ---
-This body content is to plot a piechart for twitter
+This function is to plot a piechart for twitter

 ---

 ### 7.2.1 Twitter - import libraries

 ---
-This body content is to import libraries required and specify file path
+This function is to import libraries required and specify file path

 ---